dovskyrick/r3f-test/grafana-plugins/3d-orbit-attitude-plugin/README.md

 - Plugin directory mounted from `../grafana-plugins`
 - Unsigned plugins enabled

+> **🔄 Live Development**: The plugin's `dist/` folder is mounted directly into the Grafana container.
+This means you can rebuild the plugin (`npm run build`) and just refresh your browser to see changes - no need to restart the Docker container!

 #### 1.3 Access Grafana

 Open your browser to [http://localhost:3000](http://localhost:3000) and log in.